PoomSmart/CAHighFPS/README.md

 ### Preferred Framerate Range

 Introduced in [iOS 15](https://developer.apple.com/documentation/quartzcore/cadisplaylink/3875343-preferredframeraterange?language=objc), this is now their main way of dictating the effective FPS.
-As we want to ensure the maximum FPS, all properties of `CAFrameRateRange` can just be `0` (no restrictions in FPS).
+As we want to ensure the maximum FPS, the property `preferred` and `maximum` of `CAFrameRateRange` will be set to the highest supported FPS by the device.

 ### CADevicePrefers60HzAPT